-"We usually recommend clients waiting somewhere between 3 to 6 months before changing out the jewelry.
-If you are wearing a stud we like to shorten the post at around 3 months, as the extra length can lead to a mishap or snag," Harris says.
-"We start longer to allow room for swelling once the swelling has reduced and your body has accepted the jewelry we can carefully switch to something shorter."
-Another cause of piercing bumps could come from changing jewelry too soon so, "The longer you wait for the piercing to heal up the better your chances are of not getting the bump," he says.
+Once your piercing is completely healed, you then can then feel free to change your jewelry from anywhere between three to six months, says Harris.
+Still, make sure to select high-quality jewelry purchased only from a professional shop and let someone there put it in.
+"We start longer to allow room for swelling once the swelling has reduced and your body has accepted the jewelry we can carefully switch to something shorter," he explains.
+Another cause of piercing bumps could come from changing jewelry too soon so, "The longer you wait for the piercing to heal up the better your chances are of not getting the bump," adds Harris.

-Just Keep Your Piercing Clean
+Keep Your Piercing Clean

 Cleaning your piercing daily with a mild antibacterial soap is the key to eliminating abscesses or cysts, but sometimes they need a little extra help.
 That's where salt soaks come in.
 Sea salt soaks work to draw out the impurities, clearing bacterial infection and loosening dead skin cells and dried pus.
 Another popular solution used to clean new piercings is H2Ocean's piercing aftercare line.

 Mix 1/8 teaspoon of sea salt with water, and soak your piercing blister three times a day until it is completely gone.

-Try Compression Therapy
+Consider Compression Therapy

 Some irritation bumps can be easily remedied by transitioning from cheaper jewelry to an implant-grade material or by replacing the jewelry size and style to one that’s more appropriate.

-"We’ve also been successfully treating irritation bumps using what I call, “compression therapy” which utilizes the gentle but constant compression of a larger titanium disk on the bump, encouraging it to dissipate even more quickly," Pearce says.
+"We’ve also been successfully treating irritation bumps using what I call, 'compression therapy,' which utilizes the gentle but constant compression of a larger titanium disk on the bump, encouraging it to dissipate even more quickly," Pearce says.
 Regardless of the specific course of action you choose, it all starts with making an appointment at your local APP Piercing Studio.